Iran stops 80MW electricity supply to Pakistan, Senate body told

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Iranian government has stopped supplying electricity to the coastal areas of Pakistan’s Balochistan province due to increase in Tehran’s own power demand, Power Division officials on Thursday informed the Senate Standing Committee on Power.
+ISLAMABAD: Iranian government has stopped supplying electricity to the coastal areas of Pakistan’s Balochistan province due to increase of Tehran’s own power demand, Power Division officials on Thursday informed the Senate Standing Committee on Power.

+Official of the Power Division said that Iran has stopped supplying 80MWs of electricity of 100MWs that it normally exporting to Pakistan.
+This is because of heat wave in Iran which has increased its own demand.
+This move by Tehran has affected power supply to Makran coastal areas, including Gwadar, Panjgur and Pasni.

 The committee that met here with the Fida Muhammad in the chair stressed that Lakhra Power Plant must be upgraded and tariffs must also be discussed with Nepra in accordance with the situation.